 PsyD vs PhD in Psychology: Which Degree Is Right for Me?

-Within the field of psychology, two doctorate degrees are available: the Doctor of Philosophy (PhD) in Psychology and the Doctor of Psychology (PsyD).
-For a long time, the PhD in Psychology was the only available degree option.
-Then, in the 60s and 70s, a movement was started to create a new type of degree, one that was practice-oriented and would appeal to those wanting a strong professional program with less of a focus on conducting research.
+The PhD in Psychology was the only available degree option, until in the 60s and 70s, a movement was started to create a new type of degree, one that was practice-oriented and would appeal to those wanting a strong professional program with less of a focus on conducting research.
 Although it was initially met with skepticism and was mired in controversy, today the PsyD is a viable, practical option offered at many universities around the country.

-Choosing which degree program is the best fit for your will largely depend upon your career goals.
+Choosing to pursue a PhD or PsyD degree will largely depend upon your career goals.

 Doctor of Philosophy (PhD) in Psychology